Mary L. Washington: Education

 During the 2016 legislative session, Washington supported legislation that would eliminate standardized testing in prekindergarten and kindergarten.
 She added that while she did not oppose standardized testing, she did not consider assessments to be the best way to improve instruction for students at these age groups.

 In March 2018, Washington said she opposed a bill placing a referendum on the 2018 ballot to legalize sports betting at casinos and racetracks to fund education, calling the expansion of gambling a "tax on the poor".

 In July 2019, Washington co-signed a letter to the Maryland State Department of Education calling for topics on the LGBT and Disability rights movements to be added to social studies curricula.

 During her 2020 mayoral campaign, Washington said she supported the Blueprint for Maryland's Future and criticized the city's police spending, adding that she would fully fund the city's "community schools approach".
 In March 2020, she voted against amendments to the Blueprint bill that would create a "checkpoint" to test the success of the reforms by 2026, and proposed an amendment that would require school systems to increase salaries for non-teacher school employees by $3 an hour.

 In December 2022, administrators of Maryland's 529 college savings plan discovered a calculation error affecting all 31,000 prepaid accounts, which led to the Maryland Prepaid College Trust suspending interest payments and preventing families from accessing their prepaid plans.
 Following this, Washington sent a letter to Maryland Attorney General Anthony Brown asking him to investigate the 529 agency.

 Environment

 In February 2018, Washington said she supported banning fracking in Maryland.

 In March 2023, after it was announced that the Back River Wastewater Treatment Plant would treat 675,000 gallons of wastewater from the 2023 Ohio train derailment, Washington introduced legislation to block the plant from processing any wastewater.

 Gun control

-In March 2015, Washington voted against legislation to allow school resource officers in Baltimore to carry guns inside of schools.
-In October 2016, she said she supported bills to restrict high-caliber guns, citing their use in violent crimes in Baltimore.
+Washington supports gun control, saying that she believes reducing gun ownership limits violence in communities.
+In March 2015, she voted against legislation to allow school resource officers in Baltimore to carry guns inside of schools.
+In October 2016, Washington supported bills to restrict high-caliber guns, citing their use in violent crimes in Baltimore.